silvexgit/alb-web-memcached/README.md

 It creates a VPC with public subnets (172.16.33.[1-3] and private subnets 172.16.33.[4-6].
   The public subnets hosts the EC2 instances (Amazon Linux2) with httpd enabled along the PHP 7.3 library to connect to the memcache cluster.
-It will discovert the memcache automatically.
+It will discover the memcache automatically.

   The bash setup-ec2.sh script has all of the steps to configure the EC2s to use the ElastiCache.